Seamless Transitions: Mastering the Community College to University Transfer Process

 Step 3: Understand what the transfer program entails

-Most transfer programs anticipate that you will complete your first two years at community college, then transferring to a four-year institution as a junior.
+Most transfer programs anticipate you will complete your first two years at community college and then transfer to a four-year institution as a junior.
 Therefore, your two years at community college are typically spent building your lower-division course credits, such as:

 • General education classes – such as English, Math, History, etc. These are the courses that every student must take, regardless of major.